-Candise Henry is an expert in energy research and climate change.
-Her work has focused on understanding the interactions between climate variability and power generation from the power plant scale up to grid scale.
-She applies a variety of methods from geosciences, economics, and engineering to develop both statistical and physically based energy and environmental models.
-She is skilled in optimization modeling for energy system models and statistical analyses of large timeseries and spatial datasets.
+Candise Henry is an energy expert whose research has focused on understanding the interactions between climate variability and electricity generation from the power plant scale, up to grid scale.
+Her recent work also includes energy justice analyses, particularly examining the impacts of power sector policies on disproportionately impacted communities both domestically and internationally.
+She leverages methods from geosciences, economics, and engineering to develop both statistical and physically based energy and environmental models, including linear optimization-based power sector capacity expansion models and statistical models based on large time series and spatial datasets.

 Highlights from Dr. Henry's recent projects include quantifying the jobs created from recent renewable energy investments in Kenya; assessing the impacts of transportation electrification efforts on disproportionately impacted communities living near existing and new fossil fuel power plants in North Carolina; identifying the spatial overlap between least-cost electricity systems and energy poor communities in Guatemala; developing an optimization-based distribution grid model that provides off-grid infrastructure cost estimates for mini-grid developers working in low-data environments; and projecting U.S. and global greenhouse gas emissions from major sectors.